 Direct impacts to biodiversity values include clearing of native vegetation, clearing of suitable habitat for threatened and protected flora and fauna species, and the installation of infrastructure.
-Indirect impacts to biodiversity values include ground water drawdown, soil and water contamination, creation of barriers to fauna movement or the generation of excessive dust, light or noise upon the surrounding environment.
+Indirect impacts to biodiversity values include ground water drawdown, soil and water contamination, shading of areas via introduction of new infrastructures, creation of barriers to fauna movement or the generation of excessive dust, light or noise upon the surrounding environment.

 Table 10 details the type, frequency, intensity, duration and consequence of the direct and indirect impacts to biodiversity values that may occur as a result of the Project.
-Impacts to biodiversity are described in detail in the EIS BDAR (Jacobs, 2020).
+Impacts to biodiversity are described in detail in the EIS BDAR (Jacobs, 2020), Clyde MSF BDAR (East Coast Ecology, 2023), and the Marine Ecological Assessment (Stantec Australia, 2023).